HusseinKamal/MadarTask/README.md

-# This Task contains 2 Screens
+# This Task contains two Screens
 1.Register New User with name,age,jobTitle and gender.
 2.Profile page contians details for the new user.